-Field name Required action Special notes Constraints In Constraints , select either or both of these options: • Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Connect as In the Connect as text box, enter the login ID.
+Password In the Password text box, enter the password for the login ID.
+Volume In the Volume text box, enter the name or names of the volume to be mounted.
+Index options Select either or both of the Index options check boxes.
+These options are selected by default.
+Include system metadata for data objects within containers. • Include content tagging and full-text index.
+Constraints In Constraints, select either or both of these options: • Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
-This maximum number is set on the system configuration tab.
-Control the number of parallel data object reads: Designate the number of parallel data object reads.
+This maximum number is set on the system configuration tab. • Control the number of parallel data object reads.
+Designate the number of parallel data object reads.